vlaaad/vlaaad.github.io/reveal.md

 ![Table view demo](/assets/reveal/table.gif)

+Note: You can use `Alt ↑` and `Alt ↓` to sort table by values in selected column; and `Ctrl C` will copy cell content as text.

 ## ...and more

 Reveal was designed to be performant: it can stream syntax-highlighted output very fast.
 In addition to that, there are various helpers for data inspection: